-In this post we will discuss about defect age in software testing.
-Also you can check out my previous posts on:
+In this post, we will discuss defect age in software testing.
+Also, you can check out my previous posts on:

 Defect Age can be measured in two ways in the world of Software testing: